Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 ## Future Plans
 - Add more distributors (e.g. Mouser)
 - Further develop the JLCPCB Parts Database file
-- Improve footprint comparisons for JLCPCB sanity-check feature
+- Improve footprint comparisons for JLCPCB sanity-check feature (resolveFootprint() function)
-	- This should include footprint aliases (SMC == DO-214AA, DPAK == TO-252-2, SOT23 == TO236, SOIC16 == SOP16)
+	- This should include footprint aliases (SMB == DO-214AA, DPAK == TO-252-2, SOT23 == TO236, SOIC16 == SOP16)
 	- Should also include variant handling (e.g. SOT23 = SOT-23 == SOT23-3 != SOT23-5)
-- Improve model-value comparisons for JLCPCB sanity-check feature
+- Improve model/value comparisons for JLCPCB sanity-check feature
 	- Ignore spaces,periods,dashes,commas,underscores & case when comparing
 		- E.g. "B5819WSL"=="B5819W SL"
 		- Maybe just ignore all non alphanumeric characters
-	- Check if known footprint string is within symbol's footprint string
+		- Also probably make case-insensitive
-		- E.g. "SMD3225-4P" is a subset "Crystal_SMD_3225-4Pin" (ignoring non-alphanum)
+	- For integers, use an exact comparison.
+For strings, a substring method is likely suitable.
 - Improve code formatting and adherence to PEP8
 - Consider respecting the second "output" argument from KiCAD
-- Add a JLCPCB Parts basic part suggestion check
+- Tweak JLCPCB part suggestion check
-	- Can be disabled internally using a bool
+	- Adjust the footprint comparison to use the resolveFootprint() system so it is robust with footprint aliases
-	- For non-basic parts (or parts not in database), check if a basic part with an equal value+footprint is available
+		- E.g. Can suggest a SOT457 part as a suitable replacement for a TSOP6 part
 - Add graceful error handling for permission denied errors
 	- These usually stem from having an existing BoM file open in an external program
 - Add graceful error handling if KiCAD netlist python module is not installed